 St. Louis officers pulled from street over postings

-ST. LOUIS (AP) — St. Louis Mayor Lyda Krewson says the city has pulled off the street several police officers accused of posting objectionable Facebook messages, while an internal investigation continues.
+ST. LOUIS (AP) — St. Louis Mayor Lyda Krewson says the city has pulled several police officers off the street while an internal investigation continues after they were accused of posting objectionable Facebook messages.

-The decision to place the officers on administrative duty follows publication last weekend of a database that appears to catalog thousands of bigoted or violent posts by active-duty and former officers in St. Louis and other cities.
+The decision to place the officers on administrative duty follows publication of a database that appears to catalog thousands of bigoted or violent posts by active-duty and former officers in St. Louis and elsewhere.
+Police departments in at least five states are investigating.

 Krewson, in an interview with the St. Louis Post-Dispatch , called the posts "inappropriate and disturbing."